nglaeser/crypto-glossary/docs/assumptions.md

 Computing the requested answer in each of these cases is believed to be hard.
 Since the assumptions useful in cryptography are largely _computational_ assumptions, "hard to compute" means computationally intractable (typically in polynomial time).

 See also [Wikipedia](https://en.wikipedia.org/wiki/Computational_hardness_assumption#Common_cryptographic_hardness_assumptions) for a list of cryptographic hardness assumptions.
-Assumptions marked with "*" are thought to be [post-quantum secure](Areas-of-Cryptography/pqc.md).
+Assumptions marked with :simple-atom: are thought to be [post-quantum secure](Areas-of-Cryptography/pqc.md).

 ## Types of Assumptions

 **Subexponential assumptions**
-: Instead of assuming hardness against any adversary running in polynomial time, we make the (stronger) assumption that the problem remains hard even against adversaries running in any _subexponential_ time (so we give the adversary more computational power).
+: Instead of assuming hardness against any adversary running in polynomial time, we make the (stronger) assumption that the problem remains hard even against adversaries running in _any_ _subexponential_ time (so we give the adversary more computational power).

+**Knowledge assumption**
+:

 **Average-case hardness**
 : When a randomly selected instance of the problem is hard to solve.